 In an incredible and lucrative move, Diddy entered into a partnership with Diageo to create and manage all marketing processes for Diddy’s brainchild, Ciroc Vodka.
 The deal dictated that Diddy and Sean Combs Enterprises make all brand related decisions and share future profits and growth with Diageo.
 This unique collaboration for a USA based spirits company, is set to last several years and will be worth an estimated $100 Million for Diddy.

 In the early part of last year, Diddy ignited another partnership with Diageo in order to kick-start a joint venture to purchase DeLeon, a luxury Tequila brand.
-DeLeon is currently selling for $1000 per in Los Angeles bars.
+DeLeon is currently selling for $1000 per bottle in Los Angeles bars.
 It is currently selling around 10,000 cases per year in only 18 states so Diddy’s famous ability for business growth is destined to take effect for the brand.

 Now, Combs has even opened a school, Capital Prep in New York, to help the next generation be successful as well.

 “My mother taught me the importance of education at an early age,” says Combs.
 “I was able to gain tools, secrets and knowledge about what it takes to be a leader, what it takes to win and what it takes to make your dreams come true!!
 That’s what we’re doing with #CapitalPrepHarlem!!
 We’re empowering our inner city youth with the knowledge they need to be great.”